Google Cloud · PMLE

 The PMLE certification positions holders for senior ML engineering, AI architecture, and MLOps roles at organizations running production workloads on Google Cloud.
 Certified professionals are well-suited for titles including Machine Learning Engineer, AI/ML Architect, MLOps Engineer, and Senior Data Scientist.
 According to Glassdoor data, ML Engineers at Google-ecosystem companies average $159,000–$201,000 annually at the 75th percentile, with total compensation at senior levels reaching significantly higher.
 Broader industry ML engineering roles show median compensation in the $130,000–$180,000 range depending on seniority and location.

-5 sample questions with correct answers and explanations.
+5 sample questions with answers and explanations.
 Start a practice session to test yourself across all 1100 questions.

 Explanation